Wanludrame/Prediction-Validation/README.md

 Notes:
-I have run into some rounding issues, but each value I got should be within +/-0.01 of the expected value.
+I have run into some rounding issues, but each value I got should fall within +/-0.01 of the expected value.
 -Wanlu

 # Table of Contents